 Try to make sure the dough is an even thickness on the bottom of the sheet pan, but it doesn’t have to be perfect.
 Having some inconsistencies makes homemade pizza great.

-4 Top the pizza: Once the dough in the sheet pan, add the sauce in a thin layer.
+Once the dough in the sheet pan, add the sauce in a thin layer.
 You can add more sauce if you like a saucier pizza, but I personally like a thin layer.

 Then add the cheese followed by all the toppings.
 Finish the pizza with big sprinkles of dried parsley and season with salt and pepper.

-5 Bake the pizza for 20 to 25 minutes.
 It’s done when the crust around the edges is puffed and a deep tan color.
 The center should be bubbling hot and some of the cheese may have even browned a bit in spots.

-6 Cool and serve: Let the pizza cool slightly before cutting and serving.
+Let the pizza cool slightly before cutting and serving.
 Slice into square-ish shaped pieces.
 Leftovers will keep for about a week.
 It’s best to reheat them in a covered skillet over low heat for a few minutes.